Skip to content

 Upload API Key

-1. Set the key in .env:
+1. Set the key in your tenant's .env:

 UPLOAD_API_KEY=your-random-secret-key